Veranstaltungskalender

 Online

-The event will be held in English and run for two days, on October 23 and 24, 2025.
+The event will be held in English and run for one session, on April 28, 2026

-The event will be held in English and run for two days, on October 23 and 24, 2025.
+The event will be held in English and run for one session, on April 28, 2026

 Technical requirements: To participate in this event, you need a stable internet connection, a webcam and a microphone.
 Participants will receive further detailed information regarding the online-platform prior to the event.